-- Accommodation on double occupancy basis
+- Accommodation on double occupancy basis.

 - Daily Breakfast at your hotel.

-- All transfers and sightseeing by a private van or bus
+- All transfers and sightseeing by a private van or bus.

-- Sightseeing admission fees
+- Sightseeing admission fees.

-- English speaking local Tibet guide
+- English speaking local Tibet guide.

-- Tibet Travel Permit
+- Tibet Travel Permit.

-Cost Does Not Include
+Trip Does Not Include

-- Airport Taxes
+- Airport Taxes.

-- Lunch and dinner except as indicated
+- Lunch and dinner except as indicated.

-- Drinks, tip and other expenses of personal nature
+- Drinks, tips, and other expenses of personal nature.

-- Travel & Health Insurance
+- Travel Health Insurance.

 - All extra expenses caused due to nature or unforeseen events.

-- Excess baggage charges
+- Excess baggage charges.

 Chinese visa and permits

-Remaining validity of your passport must be minimum 6 months after your trip.
+The remaining validity of your passport must be a minimum of six months after your trip.
 Make sure you have enough blank visa pages for visa sticker, entry and departure seals.

 Traveling via mainland China

-Apply Chinese visa in your country and provide us a copy of the visa and photo page of the passport minimum 45 days prior your trip date.
-For some good reason, DO NOT disclose your Tibet intention otherwise visa procedure becomes tedious.
-We will obtain your Tibet entry permit at Lhasa and will ship it to your address (e.g. hotel) at the gateway city in China.
+Apply for the Chinese visa in your country and provide us a copy of the visa and photo page of the passport a minimum of 45 days before your trip date.
+For some good reason, DO NOT disclose your Tibet intention; otherwise, the visa procedure becomes tedious.
+We will obtain your Tibet entry permit at Lhasa and will ship it to your address (e.g., hotel) at the gateway city in China, such as Chengdu or Beijing.
+In either place, you need to arrive a minimum a day before your flight to Lhasa.
 Tibetan tourism does not allow shipping permits to the foreign address.
 You will need to present the original permit to get on the flight to Lhasa.
 Besides Entry Permit, there will be a few other permits that your Guide will be holding for you.

-Travelign via Kathmandu, Nepal
+Traveling via Kathmandu, Nepal

-If you are traveling to Tibet via Kathmandu, Nepal, you don’t need to do anything at your end.
-In this case, the Tibet Tourism regulation requires that we apply your Chinese visa in Kathmandu.
-We will obtain Visa Invitation Letter for you from Tibean Tourism Bureau at Lhasa and submit this document with your passport and completed visa application forms at Chinese embassy in Kathmandu.
-Chinese embassy accepts visa application only on Monday, Wednesday and Friday only.
-Regular processing takes 3 business days but we can obtain the visa and passport back the same day evening by paying urgent processing fee.
-While this sounds complicated, we will take care of all these process, leaving you free for sightseeing.
-Please,bring one passport size photo.
+If you are going to Tibet via Kathmandu, Nepal, you don’t need to do anything at your end.
+In this case, the Tibet Tourism regulation requires that we apply for your Chinese visa in Kathmandu.
+We will obtain the Visa Invitation Letter for you from the Tibetan Tourism Bureau at Lhasa and submit this document with your passport and completed visa application forms at the Chinese embassy in Kathmandu.
+Chinese embassy accepts visa applications only on Monday, Wednesday, and Friday.
+Regular processing takes three business days.
+While this sounds complicated, we will take care of all these processes, leaving you free for sightseeing.
+Please bring one passport size photo.